cmpt01/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the Capstone Project Notebook
+This is the Capstone Project Directory